-Until recently, Kamal served as Political Director to several Presidents of the UN General Assembly, coordinating political, human rights, humanitarian and legal issues.
-He led the Office’s instrumental contribution on migration and asylum, including the processes resulting in the New York Declaration for Refugees & Migrants, the Global Compact for Migration, and the decision to convene the first-ever UN conference on international migration (2015-2017)
+From 2015 to 2017, Kamal served as Political Director to successive Presidents of the UN General Assembly, where he led the Office’s instrumental contribution on migration and human rights issues, including the negotiation and adoption the New York Declaration for Refugees & Migrants, the GCM and the Political Declaration on Combating Trafficking in Persons.

-Kamal has been a member of the Board of Directors of the Tällberg Foundation since 2018.
-He was also elected to the Executive Board of Sciences Po Paris in 2002 & 2003, and was appointed Yale World Fellow in 2012.
-He is an Architect and a graduate of Sciences Po Paris and Columbia’s SIPA.
-He speaks fluent Spanish, English, French, Arabic and Amazigh.
+Kamal is a member of the Global Board of Trustees of The Commons Project Foundation and serves in the Board of Directors of the Tällberg Foundation.
+He was also elected to the Executive Board of Sciences Po Paris in 2002 & 2003 and was appointed Yale World Fellow in 2012.
+He is an Architect and a graduate of Sciences Po Paris, Columbia University’s School of International & Public Affairs and the Saint-Luc School of Architecture.
+He speaks fluent English, Spanish, French, Arabic and Amazigh.